w3f/polkadot-wiki/docs/general/chain-state-values.md

 The maximum number of submission for a staking miner on Polkadot is <RPC network="polkadot" path="consts.electionProviderMultiPhase.signedMaxSubmissions" defaultValue={16}/>.

+#### Staking Reward Retention

+Polkadot staking rewards are kept available for 84 eras.
+The following calculation can be used to approximate this length in days:

+`84 eras` × `24 hours in a single era` ÷ `24 hours in a day` = `84 days`

 #### Total Issuance

 Polkadot's total issuance is  <RPC network="polkadot" path="query.balances.totalIssuance" defaultValue="14883815224560918110" filter= "humanReadable"/> in the era <RPC network="polkadot" path="query.staking.currentEra" defaultValue="1553"/>.